DucMVu/WordFrequencyAnalyzer/README.md

 ## Getting Started

-This project is built with Sring Boot.
+This project is built with Spring Boot.

 ### Dependencies and plugins